It’s going to be difficult.

 That’s right.
 Only a blog launch trailer, along with an opt-in form.

-John guest blogged on authority websites and sent traffic to this landing page.
+John served as a guest blogger on one authority site after the other and sent traffic to this landing page.

 John managed to get 13,000 subscribers, even before launching Boost Blog Traffic.

-Let’s have a look at another guest blogging success story.
+Let’s have a look at another guest blogger success story.

 Leo Widrich (Buffer’s founder) launched a guest blogging campaign to acquire users.